VictorTrapenok/karpenter-for-gitlabrunner/README.md

-# How I Reduced CI/CD Infrastructure Costs by Threefold at Nanoheal
+# How I Reduced CI/CD infrastructure costs at Nanoheal

 I want to share how we at Nanoheal reduced our infrastructure costs by using GitLab runners in Kubernetes with Karpenter on spot instances.

 At Nanoheal, we have a high level of developer activity, and CI/CD pipelines runs a critical role in our DevOps practices for continuous delivery.